 Hence, Castberg accepts a narrow version of the no-scheme principle, very similar to that presented by Lord Romer in the Indian case.
-Castberg's views were influential, but at the same time, the nature of the system for deciding appraisal disputes gave the local appraisers great freedom in adapting the principles to ensure a just outcome.
+Castberg’s views were influential, but at the same time, the nature of the system for deciding appraisal disputes gave the local appraisers great freedom in adapting the principles to ensure a just outcome.

 Importantly, fairness was dealt with concretely on a case-by-case basis.
 The Supreme Court largely sanctioned this approach, by respecting the discretion of the appraisal courts.
 Moreover, it was expected that the appraisal courts would actively use their discretion.
 A particularly clear expression of this can be found in Marmor, a case from 1956.
-Here the Supreme Court overturned a decision made by the appraisal court of appeal because the court had been too reliant on general principles.
+Here, the Supreme Court overturned a decision made by the appraisal court of appeal because the court had been too reliant on general principles.

 The case involved expropriation of a private railway track for the construction of a public railway.
 It was clear that the track which was taken did not have any market value, as the expropriating party was the only interested buyer.
 Hence, the expropriating party argued, based on a no-scheme principle, the value of the tracks to the public railway should not be taken into account when calculating compensation.
 The appraisal court of appeal agreed, pointing to the standard teaching of the day.